karthequian/ContainerWorkshop/README.md

 <img src="images/kubectl-install1.png" />

-## Minikube
+## minikube

-Minikube is a tool that allows you to run a single node Kubernetes cluster on your machine.
+minikube is a tool that allows you to run a single node Kubernetes cluster on your machine.
 It's primary usecase is to help users learn about Kubernetes and work with Kubernetes locally.

 On a mac, you can install minikube following along the [Official Install documents](https://minikube.sigs.k8s.io/docs/start/#what-youll-need).